curl/curl/docs/libcurl/opts/CURLOPT_SSL_CTX_FUNCTION.md

 callback function has returned.
 Your application must not assume that it can keep using the SSL context or data derived from it once this function is completed.

+For libcurl builds using TLS backends that support CA caching and CURLOPT_CA_CACHE_TIMEOUT(3) is not set to zero, multiple calls to this callback may be done with the same CA store in memory.

 # DEFAULT